aws-samples/amazon-api-gateway-header-based-versioning/README.md

 In this sample application when user sends a GET request to the Amazon CloudFront it routes the request to the relevant API Gateway endpoint version according to the provided header value.
 Then the Lambda function behind that API Gateway endpoint is invoked and returns a hello word message.

-In order to send a request to the Amazon CloudFront distribution which is created as part of the deployment process, we should first run following commands to get it’s domain name from the deployed [AWS CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1).
+In order to send a request to the Amazon CloudFront distribution which is created as part of the deployment process, you should first run the following commands to get it’s domain name from the deployed [AWS CloudFormation stack](https://console.aws.amazon.com/cloudformation/home?region=us-east-1).

 ```bash
 CF_DISTRIBIUTION=$(aws cloudformation describe-stacks --region us-east-1 --stack-name $STACK_NAME --query 'Stacks[0].Outputs[?OutputKey==`CFDistribution`].OutputValue' --output text) && echo $CF_DISTRIBIUTION